How to catch Unown in Pokémon Go

 Is there an Unown medal to help make catching them easier?
 And, yes, fine, to show off with?

-There is... but you'll need to catch a lot of Unowns to max it out.
+There is... but you'll need to catch a lot of Unowns to get the gold.
 And it only credits you one for each form, so repeats don't count.
 That means, even if you're in an area where Unown spawns, you're likely to get a lot of dupes before you encounter every different type.
 According to Silph Road math, it would take an average of 100 catches to get all 26.
 So, if you encounter one a day, that's a minimum of 26 days, an average of 100 days, and a max of... forever.
 If you encounter one a week...

 - Bronze: Catch 3 Unowns, get a 1.1x bonus.